 Water Sprite, Indian Fern, Water Fern

-Ceratopteris thalictroides is best suited for the middle ground of the aquarium.
-It can reach a height of 20 - 40 cm (7.87 - 15.75 inches), making it an excellent addition to medium and large aquariums.
-This plant's feathery foliage provides a unique texture and can serve as a natural shelter for fish and invertebrates.
-Its adaptable nature allows it to grow both as a rooted plant in the substrate or as a floating plant, depending on the desired aquascape.
-Ensure the plant has enough space to grow without overshadowing other aquatic plants that require high light levels.
+Ceratopteris thalictroides is ideally suited for the midground of the aquarium.
+It typically reaches a height of 20–40 cm (7.87–15.75 inches), making it an excellent choice for medium to large tanks.
+Its finely divided foliage adds unique texture and provides natural shelter for fish and invertebrates.
+It can be rooted in the substrate or left floating, depending on the desired aquascape style.
+Ensure it has enough space to prevent overshadowing light-demanding plants.

 Did you know?